 Finally, some software is only useful because it is current.
 Imagine Norton AntiVirus running last January’s infection profiles.
 Likewise, TurboTax will need a yearly forms upgrade as long as there are politicians in Washington.
 Smart marketers package subscriptions or updates for these rare beasts.

 Most products can’t get away with “freshness dating.”
-Microsoft’s recent “Software Assurance” plan moves Windows toward a subscription model — and has infuriated customers.
+Microsoft’s “Software Assurance” plan moves Windows toward a subscription model — and has infuriated customers.
 Corporate CTOs believe that operating software is a product that they buy rather than rent.
 We’ll see if Microsoft drives large segments of its frustrated buyers to LINUX desktops.

 How About an Example?